micmejia/bible-dump/NKJV/Ezekiel/Ezek 4.md

 "Therefore you shall set your face toward the siege of Jerusalem; your arm _shall be_ uncovered, and you shall prophesy against it.

 ###### 8
-And surely I will [^a]restrain you so that you cannot turn from one side to another till you have ended the days of your siege.
+And surely I will restrain you so that you cannot turn from one side to another till you have ended the days of your siege.

 ###### 9
 "Also take for yourself wheat, barley, beans, lentils, millet, and spelt; put them into one vessel, and make bread of them for yourself. _During_ the number of days that you lie on your side, three hundred and ninety days, you shall eat it.